nsacyber/Windows-Secure-Host-Baseline/Chrome/README.md

 If the domain administrators have **not** configured a Group Policy Central Store for the domain, then copy the **chrome.admx** file to **%SystemRoot%\PolicyDefinitions\\**, typically **C:\Windows\PolicyDefinitions\\**, and copy the **chrome.adml** file to **%SystemRoot%\PolicyDefinitions\en-us\\** folder on the domain controller.

-## Updating the Chrome Group Policy templates for a standalone system
+### Updating the Chrome Group Policy templates for a standalone system

 **%SystemRoot%\PolicyDefinitions\\**, typically **C:\Windows\PolicyDefinitions\\**, contains Group Policy templates used by Local Group Policy on a standalone system.
 Copy the **chrome.admx** file to **%SystemRoot%\PolicyDefinitions\\** and copy the **chrome.adml** file to **%SystemRoot%\PolicyDefinitions\en-us\\** folder on the domain controller.

 # Google Update
-Chrome uses Google Update to update to the latest version.
+Chrome uses Google Update to update Chrome to the latest version.
 The Group Policy template file for Google Update can be downloaded from http://dl.google.com/update2/enterprise/GoogleUpdate.adm

-# Acquire Googe Chrome
+# Acquiring Googe Chrome
-Download the enterprise version of Google Chrome:
+Download the latest enterprise/business version of Google Chrome:
 * [X86](https://dl.google.com/edgedl/chrome/install/GoogleChromeStandaloneEnterprise.msi)
 * [X64](https://dl.google.com/edgedl/chrome/install/GoogleChromeStandaloneEnterprise64.msi)